colelawrence/programming-language-diagnostics-error-examples/README.md

 # Manual development (if not using Tilt)
-mise run dev          # Vite dev server only mise run server       # WebSocket server only mise run wasm:watch   # Auto-rebuild WASM on changes
+mise run dev          # Vite dev server only mise run server       # WebSocket server only (pathfinder-server crate) mise run wasm:watch   # Auto-rebuild WASM on changes

 # Building